danielsku/NexusChatProject/README.md

 To access the project Virtual Machine, download "NexusChatsVM.rdp"

-1. Open the on the GitHub repository and download it
+1. Open the file on the GitHub repository and download it
 2. Double click the file on your system
 3. Click "Connect"
 4. Enter password : NexusUser123!